elab/jgit-buildnumber/README.md

 parameter                                                    | description
 -------------------------------------------------------------|----------------------------------------------
 namespace                                                    | <a name="namespace"/>Properties are published with this namespace prefix.
-You may want to redefine the default value:<ul><li>to avoid name clashes with other plugins;<li>to extract properties for multiple Git repos (use multiple plugin/task executions with different namespaces for that).</ul><br><br>The value must be a valid [Java name](https://docs.oracle.com/javase/8/docs/api/javax/lang/model/SourceVersion.html#isName-java.lang.CharSequence-) (i.e. without a dot at the end).
-Default: "git". dirtyValue                                                   | <a name="dirtyValue"/>Value for [`dirty`](#dirty) property.
+You may want to redefine the default value:<ul><li>to avoid name clashes with other plugins;<li>to extract properties for multiple Git repos (use multiple plugin/task executions with different namespaces for that).</ul>The value must be a valid [Java name](https://docs.oracle.com/javase/8/docs/api/javax/lang/model/SourceVersion.html#isName-java.lang.CharSequence-) (i.e. without a dot at the end).
+Default: `"git"`. dirtyValue                                                   | <a name="dirtyValue"/>Value for [`dirty`](#dirty) property.
 Default: `"dirty"`. shortRevisionLength                                          | <a name="shortRevisionLength"/>Length of abbreviated SHA-1 for [`shortRevision`](#shortRevision) and [`shortParent`](#shortParent) properties, min.
 0, max.
 40. Default: 7. gitDateFormat                                                | <a name="gitDateFormat"/>Format for Git [`authorDate`](#authorDate) and Git [`commitDate`](#commitDate) properties (see [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html)).
 The default locale will be used.
 TimeZone can be specified with [dateFormatTimeZone](#dateFormatTimeZone).<br>Default: `"yyyy-MM-dd"`.